BFR Innovatived a use of this instructional strategy that is multi-sensory and lends itself to overteaching and overlearning.

-Children use their arms to break words apart into their phonemic (sound) segments for spellling.
+Children use their arms to break words apart into their individual sounds for spelling.
 Also, they use their arms to blend sounds together for reading.
-Arm Spelling and Chart Tapping work together to prepare a child for phonics instruction.
+Arm Tapping and Chart Tapping work together to prepare a child for phonics instruction.

 BFR's program covers 80 cumulative phonics lessons that bring children up to 4th grade level reading and provide a solid foundation for teens with significant delays before tackling advanced concepts.
 The lessons provide for systematic instruction that is direct and explicit.